-KO's current and anticipated future exploration and development activities on its properties, require permits from various governmental authorities including NZPAM.
-The permits for the Otago Gold Project are held the Company and the permits for the Smylers Gold Project are held by private entities.
-The costs and delays associated with obtaining necessary permits and complying with these permits and applicable laws and regulations could prevent, delay or restrict the Company from proceeding with certain exploration or development activities.
+KO's current and anticipated future exploration and development activities on its properties, require permits from New Zealand governmental authorities, including NZPAM.
+The permits for the Otago Gold Project are held the Company and the transfer of the Smylers Gold Project permits to the Company are pending ministerial approval.